How to Speak to Your Neighbours about Japanese Knotweed

 Approaching the Subject Sensitively for a Good Outcome for all involved.
-Japanese knotweed is a non-native invasive plant species that are causing problems all over the world.
+Japanese knotweed is a non-native invasive plant species that is causing problems all over the world.

 This fast-growing aggressive plant can grow up to three meters high and spread rapidly.
-Forming dense thickets that can damage structures, roads, and other infrastructure.
-If you have Japanese knotweed on your property, it is important to speak to your neighbours about the presence of this plant.
-As it might easily spread to their land and cause significant damage.
-However, it’s important to approach the subject sensitively for a good outcome.
-In this article, we’ll explore how to speak to your neighbours about Japanese knotweed and why it’s important to do so.
+It forms dense thickets that can damage structures, roads, and other infrastructure.
+If you have Japanese knotweed on your property, it is essential to speak to your neighbours about the presence of this plant, as it might quickly spread to their land and cause significant damage.
+However, it’s essential to approach the subject sensitively for a good outcome.
+In this article, we’ll explore how to speak to your neighbours about Japanese knotweed and why it’s essential.

 Section 1: What is Japanese Knotweed?